HarrisonWAffel/Golang-ORM-with-Gorm/README.md

 # ORM in Golang using [Gorm](https://gorm.io)
-An example MVC-like micro-service to serve as an example as for how to possibly use gorm with a psql database in golang
+An example micro-service to serve as an example as for how to possibly use gorm with a psql database in golang

 This repository's main goal was practicing gorm, not